Steiner usually taught that we will progress

 "In the fourth and sixth chapters of this book it was described how the World to which Man belongs, and Man himself, evolve through the successive states called ‘Saturn, Sun, Moon, Earth, Jupiter, Venus and Vulcan.’
 Some indication was also given of how human evolution is related to the existing heavenly bodies other than the Earth — Saturn, Jupiter and Mars, for example.
 They too are of course evolving, and in their present stage of evolution the physical part of them is perceptible to our senses in the forms known to physical Astronomy as ‘Saturn’, ‘Jupiter’, ‘Mars’ and the rest.

-The fourth columns shows conditions as we know them today, when the Sun as we now know it is accompanied by the planets Saturn, Jupiter, Mars, Earth, Venus, and Mercury as we now know them.
+The fourth column shows conditions as we know them today, when the Sun as we now know it is accompanied by the planets Saturn, Jupiter, Mars, Earth, Venus, and Mercury as we now know them.
 Moreover, the Moon as we now know it is separate from the Earth as we now know it.
-(Uranus and Neptune are not depicted, since Steiner said that they are not true members of the solar system.)
+(Uranus and Neptune are not depicted, since Steiner said that they are not true members of the solar system.
+And he knew nothing of Pluto, the Kuiper Belt, or the Oort Cloud.)

 There is another important difference between the future stages and the past stages: After both Future Jupiter and Future Venus, moons or satellites will split off, forming the dwelling places for abnormal beings who are unable to evolve properly.
 These moons or satellites will be places of penance or perdition or alternative evolution, depending.
 In any event, this is the account given by Kees Zoeteman in GAIASOPHY (Lindisfarne Press, 1991), p.
 68ff.
 [My sketch, 2013, is based on the diagram on p.
 70.]
 Zoeteman is reasonably faithful to Steiner.